CodeSleeker/flutter-dmx/README.md

 * Scheduled commands

+## 🤝 Contributions

+Contributions are always welcome!

+If you find a bug or have a feature request but aren’t sure how to implement it, feel free to open an issue, I’m happy to take a look.
+[Open an Issue](https://github.com/CodeSleeker/flutter-dmx/issues)

+If you’ve already fixed something or added a new feature, go ahead and submit a pull request.
+Let’s make this plugin better together!
+[Submit a Pull Request](https://github.com/CodeSleeker/flutter-dmx/pulls)

 ## ❤️ Support This Plugin

 If this plugin has helped you in your project, consider giving it a 👍 on pub.dev.
 It's a simple gesture, but it really helps others discover the plugin and motivates ongoing development.